 - Move out to the main clearing and be prepared for a security man/woman to jump out.
 He wants to compare that ticket number which should match your bag ticket number

-- If there’s electricity have your bag x-rayed on the way out
+- If there’s electricity or the machine is working have your bag x-rayed on the way out

 Changing money at Kathmandu Airport

 - There’s a small forex near the exit doors: wait for a little man to appear – he’s quite grouchy so don’t take crap from him

 - Ask him the rates.
 He will ask you how much you want to change.
 His minimum change is USD $50 which he will give a bad rate.
 You’ll some of it for a taxi.